mallikasdishes/github.io/_posts/2019-02-18-lemon-pickle.md

       1. Wash, clean and dry all the 12 lemons.
 Cut 8 lemons into 8 or 9 small pieces and remove seeds.
 Keep the remaining 4 lemons for juice.
       2. Add salt and turmeric powder, mix well with a dry spoon.
       3. Squeeze the rest of 4 Lemons into the mix, and keep it aside for 2 full days or 48 hours - whichever comes first.
+      4. Make sure you keep a lid on it to keep insects or flies away.
+Remember, this website is all about being vegetarian and live a healthy life!
   other_details: |-
       1. The trick to keep the pickle last longer is to keep the moisture away. **DO NOT** use wet spoons, unclean spoons, or leave the lid open in a high humid/moist environment.
       2. Always keep the pickle in an air-tight container, and use clean utensils when serving.
       3. It is always best not to touch the pickle directly with your fingers inside the jar.
       4. Definitely, no licking and double dipping your fingers!
   additional_comments: |-
-      Seasoning - Take a frying pan, Heat 2 cups of vegetable oil and add 1 1/2 spoons of mustard seeds, 10 or 12 dried red chillies and 1/2 spoon Hing.
+      Seasoning - Take a frying pan, Heat 2 cups of vegetable oil and add 1 1/2 spoons of mustard seeds, 10 or 12 dried red chillies and 1/2 spoon Asafoetida (Hing).
 Let the mustard seeds splutter and remove the flame and let it cool.

 ---